Law with Management

 Subject to successfully completing your studies, at the end of year 1 you may choose to transfer to year 2 of any of the following courses:

-On completion of Year 2 you may choose to undertake either a paid placement or study abroad for a year.
+On completion of Year 2 you may choose to undertake a paid placement.

 This is an excellent opportunity to take advantage of and over the last five years 90% of Salford Business undergraduates taking a one year placement secured a 2:1 or 1st class Honours degree.